 Baking, for many, is therapeutic.
 Whether it is cakes, cookies or the warm and crusty bread.
 From the process of making the dough, to kneading and proofing and then finally settling it in the oven and letting it rise into true deliciousness is a process that is so fulfilling, even though it requires rigorous hard work and patience.
 And making bread is such a versatile activity.
-There are so many varieties in breads to explore- From sweet to savoury, and we’ve got some curated just for you.
+There are so many varieties of breads, from sweet to savoury, and we’ve got some curated just for you.

 Just like the nursery rhyme, once you’ve made these buns, they’ll remain in your mind and heart forever.
 A really simple recipe, perfect for a novice baker, these buns are made with refined flour and cocoa powder dough, and stuffed with dark chocolate chunks.
 Once baked, they’re glazed with maple syrup and served hot.

 If you’re looking to make a batch of sweet buns that can be consumed with some butter and a warm cup of tea, your quest has come to an end.
 This recipe is not only really simple to make, but it is also made using an artificial sweetener, making it healthy for people suffering from diabetes, or simply for people who are trying to keep their sugar levels in check.

 Originating from Poland and popular all over the world, Bagel breads are a perfect start to a busy day for many across the world.
 Smear it with some butter or jam or just eat it as it is, it is a very filling snack.
 Topped with black and white sesame seeds, this recipe is definitely worth trying out.

 This is definitely one of the most popular kinds of bread.
 This delicious recipe infused with a plethora of flavours into something as simple as a bread loaf.
 Loaded with garlic and mixed herbs like parsley, oregano, thyme etc. impressess everyone alike.
 This bread is best served sliced and toasted with a dollop of butter on top.